-Meribeth Burley B.Sc., OCT – Conservation Education Coordinator
+Meribeth Burley H.B.Sc.(Bio), OCT – Conservation Education Coordinator

-Meribeth holds a Fish and Wildlife Technology diploma from Fleming College along with a Biology degree from Trent University and a Bachelor of Education from Nipissing University.
-Her fascination of the great outdoors started long ago with family canoe trips and camping adventures.
+Meribeth holds a Fish and Wildlife Technology diploma from Sir Sandford Fleming College along with a Biology degree from Trent University and a Bachelor of Education from Nipissing University.
+Her fascination of the great outdoors started long ago with family canoe trips and camping adventures in northern Ontario.
 She enjoys hiking, fishing and turkey hunting along with spending time outside with her two young daughters.
 Meribeth has worked in the environmental education field both in Alberta and Ontario and strongly believes that those who experience nature first hand are more likely to conserve it.

 Jordan is a recent graduate of the Fish and Wildlife Technology program at Sir Sandford Fleming College and the Honours Biology program at Trent University.
 Having grown up in a family of avid hunters and anglers, her love and passion for the outdoors was instilled at a very young age.
 She has a special fondness of fish and aquatic science and has had the opportunity to work in fisheries research as a student.
 Jordan loves hiking, archery, baseball and going on outdoor adventures with her dog, Oakley.
 She believes that every person should have the opportunity to experience what nature has to offer and that protecting our natural resources now will allow them to be enjoyed for generations to come.